vpayno/exercism-workspace/go/grains/grains-doc.md

 import "grains"
 ```

-Package grains calculates the number of grains of wheat on a given chessboard square or on the whole chessboard given that the number on each square doubles\.
+Package grains calculates the number of grains of wheat on a given chessboard square or on the whole chessboard given that the number on each square doubles.

 ## Index